This Model Looks EXACTLY Like Gigi Hadid

 Gigi Hadid’s face is everywhere — seriously, have you seen her campaigns for Fendi, Versace, and Stuart Weitzman?
 At times, it seems like no other model is working.
 That’s why we did a double-take at up-and-coming plus-size swimwear line Alpine Butterfly’s Instagram feed, when we noticed a model who looked just like Gigi Hadid.

-This is certainly not the be there first time there was a model with a famous doppelganger (or in this case, two).
+This is certainly not the be there first time there was a model with a famous doppelganger.
 Click through to see for yourself.